Deep Dirichlet uncertainty for unsupervised out-of-distribution detection of eye fundus photographs in glaucoma screening: Glaucoma classification with uncertainty estimation

-The network receives as input $224 \times 224$ pixels RGB images and outputs per sample the glaucoma probability and the confidence of the prediction.
-For that, we first obtain $K=2$ logits , which are clipped to $[-200, 200]$ and then converted to evidences ($e$) using a softplus activation.
+From the network backbone we first obtain $K=2$ logits , which are clipped to $[-200, 200]$ and then converted to evidences ($e$) using a softplus activation.
 We train the model with two loss terms based on Kullback-Leibler (KL) divergence.
 The first term aims at increasing $e$ for the correct class by assessing the divergence between the predicted $\alpha$ and the theoretically maximum $\alpha_\mathrm{max}=201$:

 where $y_\mathrm{gt}$ is the reference categorical label.
 A second KL divergence term regularizes the distribution by penalizing the divergence from the uniform distribution in the uncertain cases:

 where $D(p_i\rvert \langle 1,...,1\rangle)$ is the uniform Dirichlet distribution and $\hat{\alpha_i}$ is the Dirichlet parameters after removing the non-misleading evidence from the $\alpha_i$ parameters for sample $i$: $\hat{\alpha_i} = y_i + (1-y_i)\odot \alpha_i$.
 The final loss is then defined as: